 WSU system-wide will require proof of the COVID‑19 vaccination for the 2021–2022 academic year for all students engaging in activities at a WSU campus or location.

-Students whose programs are fully online and/or for which an on‑campus/location presence does not occur are automatically exempted from this requirement.
+WSU Global students enrolled in fully online programs and/or for which an on‑campus/location presence does not occur are automatically exempted from this requirement.

 In order to participate in any on‑site or in‑person courses and activities, students at all WSU locations will be expected to be vaccinated by the start of the fall semester.
 Some programs may designate an earlier date for proof of vaccination or an exemption based on when fall semester in‑person activities begin.
 All WSU Pullman students living in university-owned housing will need to provide proof of vaccination, or have an approved exemption, by Friday, August 6, 2021.
 For students who have been granted exemptions, the university retains discretion to modify housing assignments as it deems necessary to protect public health and safety.